 Also note that the MFOM Written exam is being held online, via remote invigilation.
 Click here for more information about remote invigilation.

 The Membership of the Faculty of Occupational Medicine (MFOM) examination tests advanced knowledge and skills in Occupational Medicine.

 Each Part is taken separately and must be passed before you can progress to the next stage.

-You have three years from the date of passing the portfolio to pass the written exam and the OSPE.
+You have three years from the date of passing the written exam to pass the portfolio and the OSPE.

 We recommend that you have at least two years' experience in Occupational Medicine before you apply for the exam.